Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 1. wasm – This is the SDK itself.
 2. js – This is the JavaScript wrapper.
+3. stu_sdk.min.js – this is the library that connects to STU devices.

 Using the SDK via the website must be done on a web server due to security restrictions.
 It cannot be used directly from the local file system.
 Additionally, the connection must be secure (https) when using another URL other than localhost.